dainsaint/dainsaint.com/src/pages/about.md

 ![dain saint](/assets/uploads/wisteria-pic.jpg)

 ::: group
 **dain saint** is a storyteller, musician, and designer who makes beautiful immersive experiences.
-He has produced over a dozen commercially-released games with [Cipher Prime Studios](https://cipherprime.com), written [soundtracks](/composing) for the same, and directed [Emmy-award winning series](https://inquirer.com/wildestdreams) for the Philadelphia Inquirer.
+He's produced over a dozen commercially-released games as co-founder of [Cipher Prime Studios](https://cipherprime.com), written [soundtracks](/composing) for the same, and directed [Emmy-award winning editorial series](https://inquirer.com/wildestdreams) for the Philadelphia Inquirer.

-He has created [art exhibitions](https://wevetraveledsofar.com) and [museum installations](https://www.phillyseaport.org/exhibits/river-alive/), and is always looking for beautiful ways to connect people.
+He has created [art exhibitions](https://wevetraveledsofar.com) and [museum installations](https://www.phillyseaport.org/exhibits/river-alive/), and is always looking for meaningful ways to connect people with the world around them.

 As a writer, he has released a book of poetry called “[Freedom Is Non-Negotiable”](/freedom-is-non-negotiable), and performed and released music as a [solo artist](/city-dont-sing).